Richard Leakey: Koobi Fora

 During the Omo expedition of 1967, Leakey visited Nairobi and on the return flight the pilot flew over Lake Rudolph (renamed Lake Turkana from 1975) to avoid a thunderstorm.
 The map led Leakey to expect volcanic rock below him but he saw sediments.
 Visiting the region with Howell by helicopter, he saw tools and fossils everywhere.
 In his mind, he started formulating a new enterprise.

 In 1968 Louis and Richard attended a meeting of the Research and Exploration Committee of the National Geographic Society to ask for money for Omo.
 Catching Louis by surprise, Richard asked the committee to divert the $25,000 intended for Omo to new excavations to be conducted under his leadership at Koobi Fora.
-Richard won, but chairman Leonard Carmichael told him he'd better find something or never "come begging at our door again".
+Richard won, but chairman Leonard Carmichael told him he had better find something or never "come begging at our door again".
 Louis graciously congratulated Richard.

 By that time the board of the National Museum was packed with Kenyan supporters of Richard.
 They appointed him administrative director.
 The curator, Robert Carcasson, resigned in protest, and Leakey was left with the museum at his command, which he, like Louis before him, used as a base of operations.
 Although there was friendly rivalry and contention between Louis and Richard, relations remained good.
 Each took over for the other when one was busy with something else or incapacitated, and Richard continued to inform his father immediately of hominid finds.

 In the first expedition to Allia Bay on Lake Turkana, where the Koobi Fora camp came to be located, Leakey hired primarily young researchers.
 The students included John Harris and Bernard Wood.
 Also present was a team of Africans under Kamoya: a geochemist, Paul Abel, and a photographer, Bob Campbell.
 Margaret was the archaeologist.
 In contrast to his father, Richard ran a disciplined and tidy camp, although, in order to find fossils, he did push the expedition harder than it wished.

 In 1969 the discovery of a cranium of Paranthropus boisei caused great excitement.
 A Homo rudolfensis skull (KNM ER 1470) and a Homo erectus skull (KNM ER 3733), discovered in 1972 and 1975, respectively, were among the most significant finds of Leakey's earlier expeditions.
 In 1978 an intact cranium of Homo erectus (KNM ER 3883) was discovered.

 Donald Johanson and Leakey held different views about human evolution.
 They held a debate on Cronkite's Universe, a talk show hosted by Walter Cronkite, in 1981.